 Background information

 You can use the health diagnosis feature of Auto Scaling to diagnose your scaling group attributes, billing, and quota.
-You can also use the feature to keep updated on the latest configurations of your scaling group.
-To use the health diagnosis feature, you can use one of the following methods:
+You can also use the feature to keep up to date with the latest configurations of your scaling group.
+This topic describes how to trigger the health diagnosis feature.
+The following table describes the specific methods.

 1. Log on to the Auto Scaling console.